GSA/gsa-icam-card-builder/cards/ICAM_Card_Objects/38_Bad_Hash_in_Sec_Object/README.txt

-Therefore, by re-creating printed information object without updating the security object will leave the original hash in the security object, but the printed information container created by c38-printed-information.properties will result in a different hash.
-That properties file specifies to the signing tool not to update the security object, so the mere act of selecting c38-printed-information.properties and clicking "Sign" will write out a file but will not update the security object.
+Therefore, by re-creating printed information object without updating the security object will leave the original hash in the security object, but the printed information container created by c38-printed-information3.properties will result in a different hash.
+That properties file specifies to the signing tool not to update the security object, so the mere act of selecting c38-printed-information2.properties and clicking "Sign" will write out a file but will not update the security object.
 The original hash will not match the hash of the newly-created printed information container.

-Note that this is only necessary if creating this data from scratch.
-In the repository, the mismatch has already been created.